Welcome to today's edition of the Rush 24-7 podcast.

 What are her chances, old Chuck?

-Well, I think a lot of people look at him and they they seem to be pretty good.
+Well, I think a lot of people look at him and they seem to be pretty good.

-Uh the background is very important.
+The background is very important.

-We heard President Obama as candidate Obama talk about somebody who didn't necessarily grow up of privilege or grew up in the academic world, and so she does check all the correct boxes.
+We heard President Obama as candidate Obama talk about somebody who didn't necessarily grow up of privilege or grow up in the academic world.

-So you see, it is exactly, as I said at the top of the program.
+So you see, it is exactly, as I said at the top of the program, judicial qualifications are not the primary concern.

-Empathy, feelings, uh identity politics.
+Empathy, feelings, identity politics.

-Gotta go get a woman.
+Got to go get a woman.

-Gotta go get an Hispanic woman.
+Got to go get an Hispanic woman.

 They're talking about the things that you notice about her when you look at her.

-So according to the Obama administration, folks, we are now profiling candidates for the Supreme Court.
+Okay, so according to the Obama administration, folks, we are now profiling candidates for the Supreme Court.

 They have to check all the right boxes.

-That's that's what uh Chucker Todd said at uh at NBC at Sonia's Sotomayor.
+That's what Chucker Todd said at NBC.

 She checks all the right boxes.